 Federal parliamentary republic of Austria is dominated by the two big parties: the conservative Austrian People's Party (Österreichische Volkspartei, ÖVP) and the Social Democratic Party of Austria (Sozialdemokratische Partei Österreichs, SPÖ).
-The roots of these parties' date back after World War II, time when these two political forces institutionalized aiming to curb Austria's involvement in the fascist upheavals (Heinisch, 2008).
-The political system that has been established, dominated by two big parties and excluding other political forces, gave a long-term stability to the country.
+The roots of these parties' date back after World War II, a time when these two political forces institutionalized aiming to curb Austria's involvement in the fascist upheavals (Heinisch, 2008).
+The political system that has been established, dominated by the two big parties and excluding other political forces, gave a long-term stability to the country.
 However, other scholars argue the opposite of such a statement.
 According to Pelinka (2002a), it was this two party system in Austria that created the favorable ground for the rise of the populist party, such as the Austrian Freedom Party (FPÖ).
 However, FPÖ presence was irrelevant in the Austrian political domain during the first years of its political activities (Pelinka 2002a).

-It has been 1986 when the Austrian political specter started to feel the presence of FPÖ.
+It was 986 when the Austrian political specter started to feel the presence of FPÖ.
 During that period FPÖ was leaded by Jörg Haider and for the first time FPÖ increased the percentage of votes.
-However, due to internal problems, FPÖ experienced several ups and downs, reflecting a https://data.worldbank.org/indicator/SE.XPD.TOTL.GB.ZS?end=2015&locations=AU&start=2010&view=chart the last accessed on 12the July 2019 decrease during election period (Heinisch 2008).
+However, due to internal problems, FPÖ experienced several ups and downs, reflecting a decrease during the election period (Heinisch 2008).
 Since 2005 FPÖ is leaded by Strache.
-It was this moment, the turning point for FPÖ as it started to have political support by the voters.
-Strache's leadership traits make him the most acceptable chair-main of FPÖ as in the elections of 2011, he won with 94% of the members' votes (Aichholzer et al, 2014.).
+It was this moment, the turning point for FPÖ as it started to have the political support by the voters.
+Strache's leadership traits make him the most acceptable chair-man of FPÖ as in the elections of 2011, he won with 94% of the members' votes (Aichholzer et al, 2014.).
 FPÖ under the Stranche leadership is considered as a right-wing extremist party (Ahtisaari at al, 2000).